 Where about 20 people could live in Dovenvreugd, there were a lot more in De Gelderhorst.

 In 1972, at a time when more money was possible from the NCBD and the demand for housing from the deaf community grew, a house was purchased in Ede where about 103 deaf people could live.
-However, this
+However, this house had a rectangular shape, making communication between the deaf difficult.

 In 1997, De Gelderhorst therefore moved to a building that had a U-shape, so that the deaf could sit at a table at the table, but also so that the deaf could sign to each other from different parts of the building.